LindySez | Recipes

 Ingredients

-• 1 recipe Jalapeno Cornbread prepared without sugar or jalapeno crumbled and allowed to fully dry or 1 (12 ounce) box unseasoned cornbread stuffing (I smash the "cubes" so that they are more crumbled then cubes, but that's just my preference for stuffing)
+• 1 recipe Jalapeno Cornbread prepared without sugar or jalapeno, crumbled and allowed to fully dry or 1 (12 ounce) box unseasoned cornbread stuffing, lightly crushed.

 • ½ cup toasted pumpkin seeds or pine nuts

-• 2 ears of fresh corn; kernels cut off the cob or 1 cup frozen corn, thawed
+• 2 ears resh sweet corn; kernels removed (about 1 ½ cups fresh corn) or 1 cup frozen corn, thawed

 • 1 large jalapeno pepper seeded and coarsely chopped